We've launched a new site so please go to People & Research for current information on our faculty and staff.

 Kelley's more recent work focuses on the global fight against human trafficking.
 Her recent book, Scorecard Diplomacy: Grading States to Influence their Reputation and Behavior (Cambridge University Press, 2017), assesses the US policy on trafficking around the world.
 More about the book can be found at www.scorecarddiplomacy.org.

-Relatedly, the book is also an examination of the rising phenomenon of global ratings and rankings, a topic on which Kelley has worked extensively, editing another book, The Power of Global Performance Indicators from Cambridge University Press.
+Relatedly, the book also examines the rising phenomenon of global ratings and rankings, a topic on which Kelley has worked extensively, editing another book, The Power of Global Performance Indicators from Cambridge University Press.
 This body of work also covers an assessment of the World Bank's Ease of Doing Business Indicators, as well as a survey of the global emergence of indicator systems.

 Bio/Profile